Kiwi sports star fights at Court of Appeal to keep name secret in international drug conspiracy case

 "He has a reputation, he has a family, he has a wider team and family that rely on him..."

-Heron said if the sportman's name was public "there is no doubt that the implications will be very, very serious".
+Heron said if the sportsman's name was public "there is no doubt that the implications will be very, very serious".

 When making his decision on name suppression, Justice Downs said the sports star "would be in the worst of all worlds".